wp-plugins/popup-maker/readme.txt

 5. Theme every element of your popups to blend perfectly into your site: Background Overlay, Popup Container, Close Button, Google Fonts & much more.
 All in all, customize your popup theme with over 60 options!

 == Changelog ==

+= v1.2.2 =
+* Added (string) typecast to prevent errors in wp_localize_script when passing integers.
+* Added 100% French & Hungarian translations.
+* Added partial German translation.
+* Moved template.php require line to load for both admin and front end for use in ajax responses.
+* Changed order of admin pages to allow extensions to load before settings/help/tools pages on menu.
+* Added troubleshooting FAQ to readme.
+* Added version to JS object for backward compatibility checks.
+* Added check for preventOpen class before opening.
+This class will prevent the popup from opening.
+* Corrected minWidth variable name.
+* Added namespace to the auto open cookie event.
+* Changed the last open trigger to use the jQuery object instead of xpath.
+* Added an isScrolling variable to detect when the browser is actively scrolling.
+* Checked isScrolling before adding overflow styles to the HTML element to prevent glitching.
+* Temporarily removed the grow animations due to removal of Greensock Animation Platform.
+* Removed Greensock Animation Platform dependancy.

 = v1.2.1 =
 * Fixed bug caused by null value passed to JS data attr.